 Remittances and Vulnerability to Poverty in Rural Mexico

-Remittances have been portrayed as the human face of globalization given their potential to alleviate poverty by directly increasing household income.
+International remittances have been portrayed as the human face of globalization given their potential to alleviate poverty by directly increasing household income.
 Using a panel of rural households in Mexico from October 1998 to November 2000 this study assesses whether this is in fact the case.
-However, rather than examining whether remittances income would reduce future consumption poverty we asked if remittances are likely to reach people whose conditions are prone to worsen in the future.
-We found a negative and statistically significant relationship between the disbursement of remittances and the threat to future poverty that rural households could experience.
+However, rather than examining whether transfers income would reduce future consumption poverty we asked if transfers are likely to reach people whose conditions are prone to worsen in the future.
+We used vulnerability to consumption poverty to quantify the extent to which risks and the more permanent disadvantages embedded in most rural livelihoods, can translate into future declines in well-being.
+We found, contrary to our expectations, a negative and statistically significant relationship between the remittance of transfers, including foreign remittances, and the threat to future poverty that rural households could experience.